Which Korean Job Platforms Actually Work for Foreigners: An Honest Comparison

 What is KLiK and how is it different from JobKorea?

-KLiK is a separate foreigner-focused app and platform operated by Worksphere, built on JobKorea infrastructure and launched in July 2024.
-It supports 28 languages and filters jobs by visa type.
-JobKorea's main platform is Korean-only.
-KLiK's listing mix skews toward food and beverage, sales, and education roles, not senior professional roles.
-As of April 2026, KLiK has surpassed 255,000 cumulative postings (source: Seoul Economic Daily, 2026-04-15).
+KLiK is a separate foreigner-focused app and platform operated by Worxphere, built on JobKorea infrastructure and launched in July 2024.
+It supports 28 languages and filters jobs by visa type, and JobKorea's main platform is Korean-only.
+KLiK's listing mix skews toward food and beverage, sales, and education roles rather than senior professional positions.
+Note that KLiK is scheduled to shut down on June 8, 2026, so do not build your search around it; use LinkedIn, KOWORK, or Seoulstart Jobs as your primary platforms instead.

 What is KoMate and how does it differ from Saramin?